DebbieBergstrom/CI_PP1_DS/README.md

 The Indo Diving Collective website was designed with the user experience in mind.
 Our website caters to a broad range of individuals aged 16 and above who are interested in diving, regardless of their experience level.
 We want our website to provide a simple and user-friendly navigation system that allows our visitors to find relevant information quickly and efficiently.
 We also aim to provide a visually appealing design that works well on all screen sizes since our customers are believed to be both desktop and mobile users that could possibly plan a dive trip from their home office or be backpackning through Asia relying solely on ther mobile device.
 Links and functions is expected to function properly and it's important for us to have an easy way for potential customers to contact us.
 Therefore the content on the site is to be easily readable and last but not least we want our website to be accessible for all users, regardless of their abilities.

+&nbsp;
+### **USER STORIES**
+#### **First time users**
-**As a first-time user, I want to:**
-- _learn more about the dive shop, feel a good first impression and a welcoming attitude._
+1. _As a first-time user, I want to learn more about the dive shop, feel a good first impression and a welcoming attitude._
-- _easily find information about the location of the dive shop._
+2. _As a first-time user, I want to easily find information about the location of the dive shop._
-- _easily contact the dive shop if I have any questions or want to make a reservation._
+3. _As a first-time user, I want to easily contact the dive shop if I have any questions or want to make a reservation._
-- _know the prices for scuba diving courses, fun diving and what's included._
+4. _As a first-time user, I want to know the prices for scuba diving courses, fun diving and what's included._
-- _know the schedule for scuba diving trips._
+5. _As a first-time user, I want to know the schedule for scuba diving trips._
-- _learnabout the different scuba diving courses and dive sites._
+6. _As a first-time user, I want to learn about the different scuba diving courses and dive sites._
-- _see dynamic photos that showcase the dive shop's staff and the beauty of the dive sitess and marine life._
+7. _As a first-time user, I want to see dynamic photos that showcase the dive shop's staff he beauty of the dive sites.
+#### **Returning users**

-**As a returning user, I want to:**
-- _quickly access the dive shop's boat departure schedule._
+8. _As a returning user, I want to quickly access the dive shop's boat departure schedule._
-- _find different ways ways to contact the dive shop depending on my preferences._
+9. _As a returning user, I want to find different ways ways to contact the dive shop depending on my preferences._
-- _easily make contact to book a course or fun diving trip with fast and helpful staff._
+10. _As a returning user, I want to easily make contact to book a course or fun diving trip with fast and helpful staff._
-- _follow the dive shop on social media to stay up-to-date on news, events and changed schedules._
+11. _As a returning user, I want to follow the dive shop on social media to stay up-to-date on news, events and changed schedules._
-- _get directions to the dive shop or to the location of scuba diving trips._
+12. _As a returning user, I want to get directions to the dive shop or to the location of scuba diving trips._
-- _refresh my memory about the different scuba diving courses and dive sites._
+13. _As a returning user, I want to refresh my memory about the different scuba diving courses and dive sites._
+#### **Site owner**

-**As the site owner, I want users to:**
-- _easily contact us in their prefered way to get a fast and helpful respons without waiting too long._
+14. _As the site owner, I want users to easily contact us in their prefered way to get a fast and helpful respons without waiting too long._
-- _get a great impression of the dive shop's services and the beauty of the surrounding area._
+15. _As the site owner, I want users to get a great impression of the dive shop's services and the beauty of the surrounding area._
-- _easily book scuba diving trips and courses through the website._
+16. _As the site owner, I want users to easily book scuba diving trips and courses through the website._
-- _get a custom made 404 error message with the websites familiar design to nicely direct them back to the website when needed._
+17. _As the site owner, I want users to have a custom made 404 error message with the websites familiar design to direct them back to the website when needed._

 &nbsp;